bitfinity-network/evm-archiver/README.md

 - `--remote-rpc-url <REMOTE_RPC_URL>`

-URL of the remote Ethereum JSON RPC server which will be used to import blocks from.
+URL of the remote Ethereum JSON RPC server which will be used to import data from.
 Default: http://127.0.0.1:8545

+- `--blocks-remote-rpc-url <REMOTE_RPC_URL>`

+URL of the remote Ethereum JSON RPC server which will be used to import blocks from if some of the blocks are missing in `--remote-rpc-url`.
+Default: unspecified (do not use secondary blocks source).

 - `--request-delay <REQUEST_DELAY>`